 Pursuant to the provisions of Regulation 17(5)(a) of the SEBI (Listing Obligations and Disclosures) Regulations, 2015, your Company has also laid down a Code of Conduct for its Board Members and Senior Management Personnel.
-All the Directors and the Senior Management Personnel have affirmed compliance with the said Code of Conduct.
+All the Directors and the Senior Management Personnel All the Directors and the Senior Management Personnel with the said Code of Conduct.
 A declaration by the Managing Director regarding compliance by Board Members and Senior Management Personnel with the Code of Conduct for the year ended March 31, 2017 forms part of the Report on Corporate Governance.